 The time of the year also plays a role in the onset of strep throat.
 The bacterial infection is contagious and can be transferred from one person to another through close contact with saliva or nasal secretions from an infected person, usually in the form of airborne respiratory droplets.8

 As a result, most cases of strep throat occur between late fall and early spring.
-Places like schools and daycare centers are open during these periods, paving the way for contact between people and a higher risk for strep throat.
+Places like schools and daycare centers are open during these periods, paving the way for contact among people there and a higher risk for strep throat.

-Scientists are currently analyzing a possible link between a strep infection and a condition that is commonly occurring in children, called pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections, or simply PANDAs.9,10 A child may be diagnosed with PANDAs if he or she experiences a sudden appearance of obsessive compulsive disorder (OCD) and/or tic disorders, or a worsening of OCD or tic symptoms all after a strep infection.11
+Scientists are currently analyzing a possible link between a strep infection and a condition that is commonly occurring in children, called pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections, or simply PANDAS.9,10 A child may be diagnosed with PANDAS if he or she experiences a sudden appearance of obsessive compulsive disorder (OCD) and/or tic disorders, or a worsening of OCD or tic symptoms after a strep infection.11